Skip to main content

 pharmacist

 • Take Xphozah (tenapanor) 5 to 10 minutes before breakfast and dinner.
-This can help the medication work best for you.
+This timing helps the medication work best.

 • Don't take Xphozah (tenapanor) with stool softeners or laxatives.
-Xphozah (tenapanor) can sometimes cause diarrhea, which can worsen with these medications.
+That's because Xphozah (tenapanor) can sometimes cause diarrhea, and these medications might make it worse.

 faqs